 Lepcha script is used by the Lepcha language of South Asia.
 This script has been in Unicode since Unicode 5.1.

 Mingzat is a Unicode font based on Jason Glavy’s JG Lepcha custom-encoded font.
 With his generous permission we have used his design and released the font under the SIL Open Font License (OFL).
-Most Windows applications provide basic Unicode support.
-However, because Lepcha is an Indic script, it requires reordering and at this time there is little support for Lepcha on computers.
-See section on rendering below for more details.

 The name “Mingzat” means “treasure of letters” in the Lepcha language.